isaacjackyang/wafer_dispensing/README.md

 # wafer_dispensing
+its a html GUI
-generator dots for machine movement
+generator dispensing dots for machine movement have 3 of line mode